Proverbs 18

 Wise speech springs from deep understanding and brings life to those who hear it.

-4 The words of a man’s mouth are like deep waters.
-The fountain of wisdom is like a flowing brook.
+4 The words of a man’s mouth are deep waters; the fountain of wisdom is a bubbling brook.

 The chapter condemns partiality toward the wicked and denying justice to the innocent.
 Fools invite quarrels with their lips and beatings with their mouths.
 Their mouths are their undoing, and their lips become a snare to their lives.
 Gossip is compared to choice morsels that go down to the inmost parts.
 One who is slack in work is brother to one who destroys.